EvelynLi06/bunbunbakeshop/README.md

-# PUI_hw5
+# PUI_hw

-This is a class assignment for Programming User Interface.
-A home page, products page, and product detail page are implemented using vanilla HTML and CSS.
+This repository is used for Programming User Interface class F21.